lottapispa/Connect-Four-tiralabra/documentation/implementation.md

 | score.py |

 ### Possible improvements
 I could add a game that can be played with two players instead of playing against an ai.
 I could also make a pygame implementation of the program.
-The program's time complexity would improve if I started iteration of the columns from the middle.

 ### Sources
 - "Tiralabra - 2023 loppukesä", viewed 24 August 2023, https://tiralabra.github.io/2023_loppukesa/index